Anarchist Foundations Overview:

 • It asserts that the only way to achieve a communist (i.e. stateless, classless, post-capitalist) society is through an anarchist analysis and the use of anarchist tactics.
 It holds that centralized power is inherently counter-revolutionary and that a horizontal, decentralized structure is essential for genuine transformation towards communism.

 • Emphasizes collective action as the driving force for revolutionary change.
-Rather than relying on individual or isolated efforts, anarcho-communists believe that social transformation can only be achieved through the united efforts of the working class and oppressed groups.
+Rather than relying on individual or isolated efforts, Anarcho-Communists believe that social transformation can only be achieved through the united efforts of the working class and oppressed groups.
 Different tactics of collective action often take form as Syndicalism or Platformism.

 Anarcho-Syndicalism